Drakken/SMA_star/README.md

 	string_of_action: action -> string
 	string_of_state:  state  -> string

+				debugging functions

 Generator		a module for creating thunk generators

-			For each state encountered in a search, SMA_star requires a thunk that returns an allowable action from that state each time it's called. make_action_generator takes the state and returns the thunk, and each function in this module converts some other kind of user- supplied generator (or related function) into a thunk generator.
+			For each state encountered in a search, SMA_star requires a thunk that returns an allowable action from that state each time it's called.
+			The function My_problem.make_action_generator takes the state and returns the thunk, and each function in this module converts some other kind of user- supplied generator (or related function) into a thunk generator.

-			These functions are actually polymorphic, but, for the sake of simplicity, we'll pretend they only apply to states and actions as described in the user module.
+			These functions are actually polymorphic, but, for the sake of concreteness, the type variables have been replaced with state and action as defined in the user module.
 For the real signatures, replace state with 'a and action with 'b.

 	action t = unit -> action option